-Provides the student with a sound background for careers in Construction Supervision, Estimating, Building Inspection, Architect's Field Representation, Construction Management, or as a Residential or Commercial Builder.
+The Construction Technology program provides the student with a sound background for careers in Construction Supervision, Estimating, Building Inspection, Architect's Field Representation, Construction Management, or as a Residential or Commercial Builder.
 Personnel from ancillary industries, such as construction material suppliers, will also find that Construction Technology courses provide a sound background for their careers.